What the Smell of Your Poop Can Tell You About Your Gut Health

 "It's not necessarily unhealthy for your poop to smell.
 Some people have smellier stool than others, and most people occasionally experience rancid-smelling poops," Dr. Sonpal says.

-However, if you're still unsure of the cause of your smelly stool, here's what a few distinct scents might mean:
+However, if you're still unsure of the cause of your smelly stool and are hoping to analyze your poop smell for your health, here's what a few distinct scents might mean:

 1. Your Poop Smells Metallic or Especially Pungent